Jambongan Island: British acquisition

 In 1877, Sultan Abdul Momin of Brunei granted to both von Overbeck and Alfred Dent of the North Borneo Chartered Company (NBCC) the territories from the Sulaman River to the Paitan River on the northeast coast, including the island of Banggi (spelt as Banguey at the time) and all other islands within three marine leagues of the coast (approximately 16 kilometres (9.9 miles) from the shoreline), as well as from Paitan to the Sibuco River.
 In 1903, the Sultanate of Sulu further made a confirmation of their cession of all islands that are near to the territory of British North Borneo of the NBCC, from Banggi as far as the Sibuco Bay.
 In 1894, Governor Charles Vandeleur Creagh established a customs station on the island, staffed by a native clerk and a policeman.
 This angered Mat Salleh since he had already inherited the administration in the Sugut River from his father (the former Chief of Sulu in the river) and exercised power in the area from the same year.
 His position was threatened when the NBCC introduced a poll tax and boat permits, which he considered an infringement on the rights of the local community.
 Following the murder of two Iban Dayaks who are the agents of NBCC on the island where Mat Salleh is implicated, it became one of the sites during the hunt for Mat Salleh by British forces during the Mat Salleh rebellion.

 During the Japanese occupation in World War II, the Japanese also imposed taxes on the islanders, but their authorities were seen as more cruel than the British, as they frequently threatened any local villagers found to disobey the Japanese orders, and when they refused, they would immediately be taken away and killed in a very cruel way.
 Following the killing of a local villager during the wartime, the incident caused heavy worries among the people, and many became resistance members and chose to collaborate much closer with the British.
 This resulted in a close partnership towards the Allied liberation of Borneo, with the British being perceived by local villagers as a "saviour entity from the cruelty of Japanese administration at the time".
 Following the defeat of Japan, the British return to administer the island until the late 1950s.
 Throughout the colonial era, village head became the intermediaries between the colonial administration authorities and local villagers in administration matters and local economic issues.
+In the 1900s, the British conducted several geological investigations on the island, featuring a boring plant used for exploring mineral resources in the region of North Borneo.
+In 1908, during the continuous drilling, a fossil specimen was found and reported to the main authorities in London.